 The church has always been central to my life.
 Through all my stages and ages, I have continued to find it a nurturing and enriching place, even essential for me, despite its many warts and blemishes.
 Clearly, my trilogy of church fiction, Sunday by Sunday, grew out of faith and community.

 Fiction writing typically is filled with agony and ecstasy, to be overly dramatic.
 I certainly claim that description.
 Of course, it is great to have written, and I recall fondly the process of producing the three books over a nine year period.
-Sunday by Sunday was based solidly in the liturgical year and the appointed weekly Bible readings of the Revised Common Lectionary.
-That format was both confining and stimulating, and my new novel is very different.
-I have loved composing it over the last three years (in an agony and ecstasy kind of way), and am excited now about polishing and pitching.
+Sunday by Sunday is based solidly in the liturgical year and the appointed weekly Bible readings of the Revised Common Lectionary.
+That format was both confining and stimulating

-My future seems wide open.
-I am working on BEYOND THE GATE, a literary novel completely different from S by S. If BTG gets published, that will take me one direction.
-If not, given the fierce competitive nature of the field, then I will go another direction.
-Whichever paths open up, I am confident and grateful, living in Christ’s amazing grace, that all will be well.
-Each day, I try to live by these words from 2 Timothy, For God did not give us a spirit of cowardice, but rather a spirit of power and love and self-discipline.
+Even in this challenging world, I am confident and grateful, living in Christ’s amazing grace, that all will be well.
+In every circumstance, I try to live by these words from 2 Timothy: For God did not give us a spirit of cowardice, but rather a spirit of power and love and self-discipline.